Better Trails | Greater Access Goals

 Propose and secure CIU access gains through three submissions or phases, as illustrated below.

-Phase I already was submitted in August 2024 and focused on the 2016 RTMP policy recommendations to get more trail users off of the Upper Mountain’s roadway to improve safety conditions and circulation and connector options.
+Phase I already was submitted in August 2024 and focused on the 2016 Road and Trail Management Plan (RTMP) policy recommendations to get more trail users off of the Upper Mountain’s roadway to improve safety conditions and circulation, connector and loop options.

-With planned Phase II and Phase III submissions, MDTA identifies additional CIU opportunities to extend the 2016 RTMP’s goals of improved safety and circulation and connector options to all corridors of Mount Diablo State Park.
+With planned Phase II and Phase III submissions, MDTA identifies CIU opportunities to extend the RTMP’s goals of improved safety and circulation, connector, and loop options to all corridors of Mount Diablo State Park.

 Phase I - Upper Mountain